George Washington Presidency Timeline and Accomplishments

 Washington’s Farewell Address was a letter written by George Washington in 1796 as he prepared to retire as the first President of the United States.
 In the address, Washington warned against the dangers of political parties and foreign entanglements and encouraged the nation to maintain unity and uphold the principles of the Constitution.
 The address was widely circulated and was influential in shaping the political discourse of the early Republic.

-George Washington’s Presidency Video for APUSH
+George Washington Presidency Video for APUSH

 This video from Heimler’s History covers the APUSH topic of the New Republic, including the George Washington Presidency.
+Also, be sure to look at our Guide to the AP US History Exam.